gerp-project/gerp/README.md

 ## Usage

+The easiest way to get started is with our [template](https://github.com/gerp-project/gerp-template).

+### Manual Setup

 First, create a template repository that will house your templates.
 After, add a `.github/workflows/gerp_sync_templates.yaml` file with the following contents.

 ```yaml